reheat meatballs

 Step 1: Preheat the Oven to 350 °F

 It is important that the temperature is not maximum so that the meatballs’ outer crust does not burn.
-Set the oven to 350 degrees F, the ideal heating temperature, and let it heat up thoroughly.
+Set the oven to 350 degrees F, the ideal temperature to reheat meatballs, and let it heat up thoroughly.
+Leave some extra time for defrosting if you want to reheat frozen meatballs.

-Step 2: Put Meatballs on a Baking Tray and Heat
+Step 2: Put Meatballs on a Baking Dish and Heat

-Arrange the meatballs on a baking tray and leave a little space between each so that it heats up nicely on all sides.
-Put in the oven and heat for about 15 minutes.
+Arrange the meatballs on a baking sheet and leave a little space between each so that it heats up nicely on all sides.
+Put the meatballs in the oven and heat for about 15 minutes.

 If you have a thermometer, you can check if it is well heated.
 The internal temperature should be 165 degrees.
 If you don’t have a thermometer, cut one ball and make sure it’s hot inside.

 A completely different method of reheating applies to meatballs that are dipped in the sauce.
-In that case, opt for a stove instead of an oven, and do it slowly.
+In that case, opt for a stovetop method instead of an oven, and do it slowly.

 It won’t help you much if you decide to turn the fire on the strongest as you will fail to heat the inside of the balls thoroughly.
 Here is the right technique.

-Step 1: Put the Meatballs in a Pot and Cover
+Step 1: Put the Meatballs and Sauce in a Pot and Cover

-Put the meatballs together with the complete sauce in the pot in which you will heat them.
+Put the meatballs together with the complete sauce in the frying pan in which you will heat them.
 If you have a slightly larger amount, prefer to opt for a somewhat wider pot so that everything has enough space.
-Then, cover the pot.
+Then, add a few tablespoons of oil and cover the pot.

 Step 2: Heat over a Lower Temperature